jjvanzon/JJs-Reference-Architecture/introduction.md

 This documentation goes into detail about a lot that is labeled 'best practice'.
 But a few pointers, might improve code quite a bit already:

-- Avoid code duplication
+- No code duplication
-- Avoid error hiding
+- No error hiding
 - Use clear names
 - Use correct indentation
 - Separation of concerns